 So let’s recap.
 The Air Force court-martialed Kelley for domestic violence and incarcerated him for a year before discharging him.
 But they failed to inform the FBI of Kelley’s violent record.

 The El Paso police did, however, inform the FBI’s NICS system that Kelley had escaped from a mental health facility.
-A fact that should have prevented him from purchasing for firearms over two years, including the Ruger AR-15 he used to kill 26 people on Sunday.
-And yet NICS gave Kelley a pass.
-A cock-up they can’t blame on a lack of information.
+A fact that should have prevented him from purchasing firearms for over two years, including the Ruger AR-15 he used to kill 26 people on Sunday.
+And yet NICS gave Kelley a pass, a cock-up they can’t blame on a lack of information.

 Never mind that background checks are a clear infringement on Americans’ Second Amendment rights.
 Almost as bad is the fact that far too many people derive a false sense of security from a flawed, poorly run government system.
 Ask a veteran what kind of care they get at a VA hospital.
 Have you talked to anyone at the IRS or Social Security Administration lately?

 Throwing more taxpayer dollars at the NICS system or expanding its remit won’t make it any better.
 It never does.
 Government programs are black holes of money, with gravitational pulls from which competence and efficiency can’t possibly emerge.
-But that’s a lesson that we seem to have continually learn and re-learn.
+But that’s a lesson that we seem to have to continually learn and re-learn.
 The hard way.

 So will someone in the anti-gun community who’s constantly squawking about our inadequate gun control laws and the urgent need for “universal background checks” to reduce gun violence please tell us, once again, how enacting more laws and expanding a broken system will do any good at all?